-Applications for the Ashok Kumar Fellowship 2022/23 are now closed.
-Successful applicants will be contacted in Q2 of 2022 for a virtual interview.
+Applications for the 2023 Ashok Kumar Fellowship have now closed.
+Details of the 2024 Fellowship will be published in due course.

 The Ashok Kumar Fellowship provides funding for one successful candidate each year to spend three months working at the UK Parliamentary Office of Science and Technology (POST).